top of page

 Entry #2: Wapping

-Service is part of almost every job that exists on our tiny blue planet, and still, there exists a hierarchy to what is considered ‘dirty service’ and what is ‘esteemed service’.
+Service is the cornerstone of nearly every job that exists on our tiny blue planet.
+Yet, there remains a clear hierarchy between what's considered ‘dirty service’ and what's deemed as ‘esteemed service’.
 A human rights attorney?
 Esteemed.
 A criminal defense lawyer?
 Dirty.
-The real butt of the joke: who gets the bigger paycheck?
+The real butt of the joke?
+Who gets the bigger paycheck.

-In the year 2019, Wapping is homely and quiet.
-Its very short High Street possesses its own butcher, post office, pharmacy, and grocery shop.
+But in the year 2019, Wapping is homely and quiet.
+Its short High Street boasts a butcher, post office, pharmacy, and grocery shop.

-Wapping is also home to luxury flats and site to big-budget film productions.
-With Graham Norton and Helen Mirren as local residents, it’s no surprise to find a team of stuntmen waltzing around, or casually hear about a film featuring Jeffrey Dean Morgan being shot down the road.
+Wapping is also home to luxury flats and often hosts big-budget film productions.
+With Graham Norton and Helen Mirren as local residents, it's no surprise to find a team of stuntmen waltzing around, or casually hear about a film featuring Jeffrey Dean Morgan being shot down the street.

-I am constantly meeting fantastic creative people who come to our shop to take a moment and catch their breath, drink a good cup of Joe’s and re-center.
+I’m constantly meeting fantastic creative people who drop by our shop to catch their breath, enjoy a good cup of Joe, and recenter.
 But my, oh my, is it an interesting position to be both a barista and a film graduate.
-People are like an open book and most, don’t think of how they treat others when they are being served.
+People are like open books, and many don’t consider how they treat others when they’re the ones being served.

-Days later Josh O’Connor walks in and orders a caramel shortbread.
-The coffee shop is fairly empty and I take my time to study his face, quite unsure if it really is him.
-Then I say, quite blankly, “You look a lot like that actor from Mrs. Durrell’s.”
-He smiles at me, slightly embarrassed and shrugs his shoulders, “That’s because I am.”
+Days later, Josh O’Connor walks in and orders a caramel shortbread.
+The coffee shop is fairly quiet, and I take my time to study his face, unsure if it’s really him.
+Finally, I say, “You look a lot like that actor from The Durrells.”
+He smiles, slightly embarrassed, and shrugs, “That’s because I am.”
 I beam, handing him the shortbread.
-He laughs a little, leaves me a tip and tells me to have a lovely day.
+He laughs, leaves me a tip, and wishes me a lovely day.
 I swoon with joy.
-Aha, a human element restored!
+Aha, the human element restored!

 Comments